 - Data --Usually caused by legacy silos.
 Create a single place to store data and everyone knows this is the single, reliable source.

-Try to know what members want.
-Make strategies that distinguish your organization from your competition to meet the set organizational goals.
-Do not forget that we are because of our members.
-So, their satisfaction and support are all required to survive in the industry.
+Try to know what the members want.
+Make strategies that distinguish your organization from your competition to meet your set organizational goals.
+Do not forget that we are here because of our members.
+So, their satisfaction and support are all that is required to survive in the industry.

 Check out this complete workshop on "Creating an Onboarding Strategy that delivers success" and learn more about member onboarding.